steedos/help/en-us/workflow/faq.md

 #### What should I do if I don’t know how to design a flow while using Steedos Workflow?

 you don’t need to worry, because Steedos provide flow design service for free.
-You can send e-mails to support@steedos.com.
+You can send emails to support@steedos.com.
 You need to provide information listed be below.
   - Detailed requirements;
   - Lists of organizations, users, and users’ email addresses;
   - Lists of all nodes and assigned approvers (users);